ManasArjya/blood-donation-tracker/README.md

 #### 3. Setup Firebase:

-Go to Firebase Console
+1.Go to Firebase Console

-Create a new project
+2.Create a new project

-Enable Authentication → Email/Password
+3.Enable Authentication → Email/Password

-Create a Cloud Firestore database (in test mode)
+4.Create a Cloud Firestore database (in test mode)

-Click "Add Web App" and copy your config
+5.Click "Add Web App" and copy your config

-Create a new file:
+6.Create a new file:
-touch src/firebase.js
+src/firebase.js

-Paste this:

-js
-Copy
-Edit
+Paste this:( in the api section edit and put your firebase details)

 // src/firebase.js

 import { initializeApp } from 'firebase/app';
 import { getAuth } from 'firebase/auth';
 import { getFirestore } from 'firebase/firestore';